Pacte de Famille: The third Pacte de Famille, 1761

 The third Family Compact was made on 15 August 1761 by King Charles III of Spain and Louis XV in the Treaty of Paris, during the Seven Years' War, which had up to this point involved France but not Spain.

 Charles III was the son of Philip V, making him Louis's first cousin.
 Charles's alliance reversed the policy of his predecessor, Ferdinand VI, who wished to keep Spain out of the war.
 With Ferdinand's death in August 1759 his half-brother Charles, the oldest son of Elisabeth Farnese, ascended to the Spanish throne.
-He had already ruled the Kingdom of the Two Sicilies for nearly twenty-five years.
+He had already ruled the kingdoms of Naples and Sicily for nearly twenty-five years.
 In 1742 during the War of the Austrian Succession, Ferdinand attempted to use his Sicilian domains to assist his Bourbon allies, but a Royal Navy fleet led by Commodore William Martin intervened to ensure his neutrality.

 The Seven Years' War was going badly for the French, so the chief minister, Etienne François, duc de Choiseul pursued a dual track policy of attempting to bring Spain into a third pacte de famille or sue Britain and its allies for peace.
 Charles III was worried about the vulnerability of the overseas portion of his empire, and also worried that France would sell out Spain's interests in a peace with Britain.
 A formal alliance would prevent France concluding a peace unilaterally, so opted for the alliance with France, with the two Bourbon monarchies agreeing to settle the conflict with Britain in concert with each other.
 The pacte was to go into effect after the annual silver Spanish treasure fleet had arrived in Spain, signalling to the British that Spain intended on entering the conflict.
-The agreement involved Spain's allies Naples and Tuscany.
+The agreement involved Spain's allies, ruled by cadet branches of the Spanish Bourbons; Naples and Parma.

 For Spain, the third Pacte was a complete disaster and did not bring much aid to the French.
 In 1762, the British captured two vital ports for trade in the Spanish Empire, Havana, Cuba and Manila, the Philippines.
 The British victories at Havana and Manila crippled Spanish transatlantic and transpacific routes.
 Worse was to follow from the alliance.
 Spain agreed to attack Britain's long-standing Iberian ally Portugal and thus invaded in 1762 with a large army.
 The Portuguese troops were supported by a sizeable British contingent and, in spite of three attempts, the Spanish along with their French ally were decisively defeated, losing in total upwards of 25,000 men.
 With the current war lost, France as compensation to Spain ceded the rest of Louisiana to Spain at the secret Treaty of Fontainebleau.
 At the Treaty of Paris the following year Charles III was able to regain Havana and Manila, but ceded all of strategically located Florida to the British.